 If you walk into a messy room, you'll feel frazzled rather than relaxed.
 By keeping your belongings in order and making your bed each day, you'll return to a welcoming oasis at night.

 Avoid electronics before bedtime.

-Take note of how you use .
+Take note of how you use electronic devices in your bedroom.
 If you're having trouble drifting off, you may be tempted to reach for your phone.
-However, the blue light that phones release can impact the production of melatonin and therefore disrupt your .
-The recommends avoiding electronics for at least an hour before you hit the hay.
+However, the blue light that phones release can impact the production of melatonin and therefore disrupt your circadian rhythm.
+The National Sleep Foundation recommends avoiding electronics for at least an hour before you hit the hay.

 Avoiding screens also removes the stress caused by nighttime email reading.
 If you're struggling to avoid your devices, take them out of your bedroom.
 Remember, a good old-fashioned alarm clock can wake you up and tell the time just as well as your phone.